kontent-ai/delivery-sdk-js/README.md

 var config = new KenticoCloud.DeliveryClientConfig(projectId, typeResolvers);

 /**
- * Create new instance of Delivery Client and use it to fetch data from Kentico Cloud */ var deliveryClient = new KenticoCloud.DeliveryClient(config);
+ * Create new instance of Delivery Client
+ */
+var deliveryClient = new KenticoCloud.DeliveryClient(config);